Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 * Efficiently work as a team, considering different opinions of each individuals.

 #### We would like to thank Dr. Schulze for affording us with the oppurtunity to learn in such a practical way.
-He bought the best in us by his continuous support and commitment.
+He brought out the best in us by his continuous support and commitment.

 ### To know more about our app and to download it, please visit our next blog which is coming up shortly!!